processone/fast_yaml/README.md

 Fast YAML is an Erlang wrapper for [libyaml](http://pyyaml.org/wiki/LibYAML) "C" library.

-It is design to be fast and efficient.
+It is designed to be fast and efficient.

 ## Installation